Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

 A URL instead of a local file/directory. &&&& Extract tar from the source directory into the destination.

-23. **Which command is used to encrypt the password to store inside the secreats dockerfile?**
-	echo -n "My@password" | base64

 24. **How could you secure your Dockerfile?**